-There are, therefore, certain emissions that to date, all human activity produces.
-While it is possible to take action to reduce our emissions of greenhouse gases, there are certain activities that we can hardly stop doing, such as transport, use certain electrical appliances, light a stove to cook or turn on a computer to work.
+There are, certain emissions that to date, all human activity produces.
+While it is possible to take action to reduce our emissions of greenhouse gases, there are certain activities that we can hardly stop doing, such as transport, use of certain electrical appliances, light a stove to cook or turn on a computer to work.

 However, it is possible that all those emissions that can not be avoided, are compensated through projects that perform actions that instead of generating emissions to the atmosphere, contribute to reduce the amount of greenhouse gases that are emitted annually.

 To ensure that these compensation actions are happening, carbon capture projects have to demonstrate some basic elements.
-On the one hand, these projects have to be certified under some standard or follow a recognized methodology, which guarantees that the actions that compensation is actually taking place.
+On the one hand, these projects have to be certified under some standard or follow a recognized methodology, which guarantees that the actions for compensation is actually taking place.

-Operation of the Carbon Bond Market
+Operation of the Carbon Offset Market

-On the other hand, the seller's obligations consist in guaranteeing that there are activities in the field, such as reforestation and sustainable forest management, which guarantee the amount of Carbon Bonds acquired by the buyer.
+On the other hand, the seller's obligations consist in guaranteeing that there are activities in the field, such as reforestation and sustainable forest management, which guarantee the amount of Carbon Offsets acquired by the buyer.

 There are, in general, two main types of Carbon Markets.
-One of the markets is compliance, whose members are developed countries have a limit on the amount of carbon dioxide emissions that can be released into the atmosphere thanks to the international commitments of the Kyoto Protocol Framework Convention on Climate Change.
+One of the markets is compliance, whose members are developed countries that have a limit on the amount of carbon dioxide emissions that can be released into the atmosphere thanks to the international commitments of the Kyoto Protocol Framework Convention on Climate Change.

-When these countries exceed this limit, they must buy Carbon Bonds from other countries that carry out actions in favor of sustainability and in an accredited way, to verify that they are reducing the emissions that the first group of countries has not stopped issuing.
+When these countries exceed this limit, they must buy Carbon Offsets from other countries that carry out actions in favor of sustainability and in an accredited way, to verify that they are reducing the emissions that the first group of countries has not stopped issuing.

 The second type of market is voluntary.
 The actors that participate in this market can be developing countries, federative entities, civil society organizations, companies and consultants.
-Although, the parties that make up this market must follow commercial or civil agreements, the actors of this market are motivated by the interest of taking actions against climate change, protect the forests and jungles of our planet or take a role of leadership in the business sector by participating in this type of schemes.
+Although, the parties that make up this market must follow commercial or civil agreements, the actors of this market are motivated by the interest of taking actions to tackle climate change, protect the forests and jungles of our planet or take a role of leadership in the business sector by participating in this type of schemes.

 The carbon credits are acquired by companies, organizations or individuals, who wish to receive certificates in which their direct contribution to the mitigation of climate change is guaranteed and, at the same time, seek to communicate among their stakeholders about the actions that are being taken. to offset its annual emissions of greenhouse gases.